Juli2017/WhoIsWorking/README.md

 * 25 November 2016: <a href="http://www.livemint.com/Companies/6FwzsXfqzb0BBrvHrUNzBK/RS-Software-cancels-restrictive-Visa-deal.html">RS Software cancels ‘restrictive’ Visa deal</a>

 ## 2017
+* 9 January 2017: <a href="https://www.bloomberg.com/news/articles/2017-01-09/facebook-s-hiring-process-hinders-its-effort-to-create-a-diverse-workforce">Facebook’s Hiring Process Hinders Its Effort to Create a Diverse Workforce</a>
 * 3 February 2017: <a href="https://qz.com/901292/indian-it-firms-like-wipro-tcs-and-infosys-have-been-preparing-for-changes-in-h1b-visa-laws-and-donald-trumps-america-for-several-years/">Indian IT firms have been preparing for changes in H-1B visa laws for nearly a decade</a>